 When Should Kids Stop Napping?

-As infants and children grow, the amount of daily sleep they need decreases.
+As infants and children grow, the amount of daily sleep they need decreases .
 These sleep needs are initially distributed between naps and nighttime sleep, but at what age should kids stop napping?

 When Should Kids Stop Napping?

 Because the age varies when children stop napping, it is important for parents to be attentive to their child’s needs.
 Generally speaking, kids should stop napping when they no longer need a nap to feel energized for a full day.
+Many children will stop napping naturally.
+There are several signs that indicate a child is ready to stop taking naps:

 - They have difficulty falling asleep at nap time.
 Children who are no longer tired during the day — and who have a consistent mood during days without naps — may struggle to fall asleep when it is nap time.
 For instance, children may play or sing while laying in bed, or may simply not fall asleep.
 If a child is fussy during this time, it may indicate they still need to nap, but the timing of when the nap occurs may need to be adjusted.